-During the three months ended March 31, 2018, our costs related to operating lease obligations increased as compared to such obligations as of December 31, 2017 and we settled the outstanding promissory notes that were outstanding as of December 31, 2017.
-Other than as described above, during the three months ended March 31, 2018, there were no other material changes to our contractual obligations and commitments described under Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2017 10-K.
+During the three months ended March 31, 2019, our costs related to operating lease obligations increased as compared to such obligations as of December 31, 2018.
+Other than as described above, during the three months ended March 31, 2019, there were no other material changes to our contractual obligations and commitments described under Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2018 Annual Report.